harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-service-now-tickets-in-cd-stages.md

 ## Apply from template

-1. Select **Apply From Template** to update a ticket using an existing template.
+1. Select **Apply From Template** to update a ticket using an existing form template.
 2. In **Template Name**, enter the name of an existing template or provide an expression.
    All the fields corresponding to the Template are listed.
 3. Select **Apply Changes**.